Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 Imagine you have a layer for symbols you can access with a layer-tap key, and a layer for numbers.
 Sometimes you want to use the symbol layer while inputting numbers, and sometimes you want to insert a number while inputting symbols.
 If the number layer index is lower than the symbol layer one, the latter use-case is impossible.

-If you add `OS_STEROIDS_FREE_LAYER_STACK` to your `config.h`, a OSoS layer key disables the layer it comes from, not to be limited by the layer stack.
+If you add `OS_STEROIDS_FREE_LAYER_STACK` to your `config.h`, a OSoS layer key temporarily disables the layer it comes from, not to be limited by the layer stack.
 This layer is reactivated as soon as the one-shot layer is deactivated.
 With this option, you can use a OSoS layer key on your symbol layer without needing to worry about the layer stack anymore.

 <img src="png/OSoS 7.png" width="600">